Reassertion of British sovereignty over the Falkland Islands (1833): Seal hunting rights and the intervention of the USS Lexington

+United Provinces attempts to reassert control

-This latter incident finally convinced the British Foreign Office to reassert its sovereignty claim over the islands.
-Throughout much of 1832, the United Provinces did not have a government representative in the islands.
-The Buenos Aires government commissioned Major Esteban Mestivier as the new governor of the islands, to set up a penal colony, but when he arrived at the settlement on 15 November 1832 his soldiers mutinied and killed him.
-The mutiny was put down by Major José María Pinedo, commander of the United Provinces schooner Sarandí.
-Order was restored just before the British arrived.
+Following Duncan declaring the islands free of government in December 1831, the United Provinces did not have a government representative in the islands throughout most of 1832.
+The Buenos Aires government commissioned Major Esteban Mestivier as the new governor of the islands to set up a penal colony, and he was transported to the settlement by Major José María Pinedo, commander of the United Provinces schooner Sarandí in November 1832.
+Shortly after the Sarandí departed the settlement however, Mestivier's soldiers mutinied and killed him.
+The mutiny was put down by sailors from the French whaler Jean-Jacques and the British sealer Rapid.
+Pinedo, with Brisbane as his pilot, returned just before the British arrived.

 Arrival of the squadron

+The USS Lexington incident finally convinced the British Foreign Office to reassert its sovereignty claim over the islands.
 Under the command of Captain John James Onslow, the brig-sloop HMS Clio, previously stationed at Rio de Janeiro, reached Port Egmont on 20 December 1832.
 It was later joined by HMS Tyne.
 Their first actions were to repair the fort at Port Egmont and affix a notice of possession.

-Onslow arrived at Puerto Louis on 2 January 1833.
+Onslow arrived at Puerto Luis on 2 January 1833.
 Pinedo sent an officer to the British ship, where he was presented with the following written request to replace the Argentine flag with the British one, and leave the location.

-Pinedo entertained plans for resisting, but finally desisted because of his obvious numerical inferiority and the want of enough nationals among his crew (approximately 80% of his forces were British mercenaries who refused to fight their countrymen).
+Pinedo entertained plans for resisting, but did not because of his obvious numerical inferiority and the fact that approximately 80% of his forces were British mercenaries, who refused to fight their countrymen.
 The British forces disembarked on 3 January and switched the flags, delivering the Argentine one to Pinedo, who left on 5 January.

 Recognising Vernet's settlement had British permission, Onslow set about ensuring the continuation of that settlement for the replenishment of passing ships.
 The gauchos had not been paid since Vernet's departure and were anxious to return to the mainland.
 Onslow persuaded them to stay by paying them in silver for provisions and promising that in the absence of Vernet's authority they could earn their living from the feral cattle on the islands.

 The British vessels did not stay long and departed two days later, leaving William Dickson (Vernet's storekeeper) in charge of the settlement.
 Dickson was provided with a flagpole and instructed to fly the British flag whenever a vessel was in harbour.

 Argentina claims that the population of the islands was expelled in 1833; however, both British and Argentine sources from the time, including the log of the ARA Sarandí, suggest that the colonists were encouraged to remain under Vernet's deputy, Matthew Brisbane.